The BBC Travel Show in Florence

 The BBC Travel Show in Florence: Florence off the beaten path

-It was a lot of fun shooting The Travel Show in Florence!
+It was a lot of fun shooting The BBC Travel Show in Florence!
 Keith Wallace and his troupe are really great people!
-I confess that I was a little nervous because I had spent the last few months being a full-time mom, far away from my job as a tourist guide, but it was a fantastic experience!
+I confess that I was a little nervous because I had spent the last few months being a full-time mom, far away from my job as a tourist guide.
+It was a fantastic experience though!
 I hope I contributed to introducing two fairly unknown places in Florence because there’s more than the Uffizi, the Accademia, and the Duomo – the best sellers.
 There are many squares, markets, neighborhoods, and museums that are waiting to be seen!
 And with a tourist guide taking care of you….it’s a different story!
+And another very important thing… gelato!
+Keith wanted to get ice cream at a touristy gelato shop right on the main square.
+It was for a scene.
+I wasn’t very convinced because it was 9 in the morning and you don’t eat ice cream that early!
+On top of that, it was terrible gelato, the kind that’s artificial and not made with fresh ingredients, the kind made in a factory with bright, unnatural colors.
+It was definitely not good gelato, just a tourist trap!
+In fact, it started melting shortly after, and I had to talk with sticky hands covered in melting ice cream that was dripping onto my shoes!
+So, trust your guide when they tell you where to go for gelato!